Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Introduction

+In this paper, we propose \method{}, a novel Knowledge Anchoring framework that guides LLMs to capture and consolidate knowledge from deep retrieval via evolving anchoring indices.
+During the iterative retrieval process, \method{} progressively updates an in-context anchoring index to explicitly anchor salient evidence extracted from newly retrieved documents.
+Rather than simply accumulating text, this evolving index acts as a navigational guide, teaching LLMs to associate and integrate relevant knowledge from the input context even as more noise is introduced with subsequent retrieval steps.
+At each retrieval iteration, \method{} leverages the index to assess whether the current knowledge is sufficient to answer the original query.
+If the knowledge is insufficient, the model uses the index to formulate targeted queries for the next retrieval step.
+Once the knowledge is deemed adequate, the final response is generated by jointly leveraging the raw aggregated documents and the finalized knowledge index.

-Our experiments on four multi-hop QA datasets with different backbone LLMs demonstrate the effectiveness of \method{}.
+Our experiments on four multi-hop QA datasets demonstrate the effectiveness of \method{}.
 Rather than refining knowledge for question answering, \method{} focuses on knowledge anchoring and improves both the retrieval and QA modules within an iterative RAG framework.
-Specifically, \method{} facilitates the retrieval of more relevant and diverse documents across multiple retrieval steps, and enables LLMs to better interpret and utilize the retrieved knowledge.
-Further analysis shows that, as the retrieval process progresses, the graph anchors an increasing number of related entities and relations into the index, and subsequently modulates the attention mechanism of LLMs to aggregate distributed evidence from the retrieved documents.
+Further analysis shows that, as the retrieval process progresses, the index anchors an increasing number of related key pieces of information into the index, so as to alleviate the context noise, and subsequently modulates the attention mechanism of LLMs to aggregate distributed evidence from the retrieved documents, enabling more robust and accurate performance.